baptistemz/mecano/README.md

 ### The API

-Read the logs after having started the server.
-Rails will often give you the method and the line an error comes from.
+Read the logs in the rails server terminal tab.
+Rails will often give you the method and the line your error comes from.
 To debug the rails API use Rails logger debugger to print anything in the console For example to print the value of ```@variable``` write :
 ```